Preparing For Your Future

 The Careers Team comprises:

-Independent Careers Advisor: Ms K. Hull
+Independent Careers Advisor: Mrs B. Ladds

-SLT Link: Mr J. Atkin
+SLT Careers Link: Mr J. Atkin

-As a dedicated Sixth Form College there is a clear focus on an aspiration career progression beyond the 16 to 19 provision.
-Encouraging students to consider all their options and support them into the adult world.
-This is evident across the College as you can see above and specific advice is given in subject areas.
+As a dedicated Sixth Form College there is a clear focus on an aspirational career progression beyond the 16 to 19 provision, encouraging you to consider all your career and post-18 education options and support you into the adult world.
+This is evident across the College and specific advice is given in subject areas.

 As a college we use the Gatsby Charitable Foundation’s Benchmarks to develop and improve our careers provision.
 The Gatsby Benchmarks are not a statutory framework but help us to ensure we provide good careers education such as with independent careers guidance and opportunities for our students relating to a range of providers and employers to inform you about further and higher education, apprenticeships, employment and training.
 We use Compass, an online self-evaluation tool, to help us assess and improve our careers support.